New See what the top B2B Tech brands did for their websites this year.

 Sanity

 Sanity provides real-time collaboration and powerful customization features, focusing on a flexible content experience.
 It's especially useful for organizations looking for dynamic content management solutions.
-For those exploring different CMS platforms, it's worth looking into Sanity alternatives and their competitors for a broader perspective.
+It's probably the closest comparison to Contentful, but hasn't reached adoption from as many enterprises yet.

 Step 3: Planning the Migration